 Convert Range Chart to Smooth Range Chart in SSRS

 SSRS allows us to change the chart type even after creating a Range Chart.
-To do so First, select the Range Chart and right-click on it will open the context menu.
-Please select the Change Chart Type… option from the context menu
+To do so First, select the Range Chart, and right-click on it will open the context menu.
+Please select the Change Chart Type… option

 Once you select the Change Chart Type… option, it will open a new window called Select Chart Type to select the change.
 Here we are selecting the Smooth Range Chart